anthill-platform/anthill/docs/services/game-master/api.rst

    * - ``game_server_name``
      - Game Server Configuration name, see :ref:`game-master-concepts`
    * - ``settings``
      - Optional.
-A JSON object, filtering room's settings.
+A :ref:`json-db-query`, filtering room's settings.
    * - ``show_full``
      - Optional, default is ``true``.
 To return rooms with maximum players capacity reached, or not.
    * - ``my_region_only``